Level 4 Certificate in Business Communication Skills

 ● A happier and more engaged workforce leading to improved productivity.

 Notes about this course to our delegates

-On this course, we address the technical aspects as well as the physiological and personal aspects of effective spoken communication.
+On this course, you’ll address the technical aspects as well as the physiological and personal aspects of effective spoken communication in business.

-We begin by understanding and making you see, how you think and behave.
+You will begin by understanding how you think and behave.

-We will help you to build a growth mindset, wherein you will learn from your mistakes and not be limited by your current real or perceived shortcomings.
+You will build a growth mindset, wherein you will learn from your mistakes and not be limited by your current real or perceived shortcomings.

 You will learn practices that will prepare you to work better in teams and understand what it takes to be a leader.

 At the end of this course, and with continued practice, you will be able to:

 ● Get your points across clearly and concisely.

 ● Build confidence in speaking out loud and articulate your thoughts more fluently.